miguilimzero/antibotlinks/README.md

 ## Usage

 To get started with the package, you must use the `make()` static method and pass as first parameter an identifier string.
-This identifier parameter will be used to store & get the generated challenge and solution (generally you should use the User ID, IP Address, or a generated cookie).
+This identifier parameter will be used to store & get the generated challenge and solution.

 ```php
 Use Srdante\AntiBotLinks\AntiBotLinks;